 Measure 4.2.3.
-Planning measures and activities for the restoration or enhancement of the local and regional ecological connectivity 64
+Planning measures and activities for the restoration or enhancement of the local and regional ecological connectivity64

-Determining the proposed methods and special protective measures that shall be undertaken at the local or regional scale for the restoration or enhancement of the ecological connectivity

-64 Council Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora (Habitats Directive) Article 3, point 3: "Where they consider it necessary, Member States shall endeavour to improve the ecological coherence of Natura 2000 by maintaining, and where appropriate developing, features of the landscape which are of major importance for wild fauna and flora, as referred to in Article 10."
-Article 10: "Member States shall endeavour, where they consider it necessary, in their land-use planning and development policies and, in particular, with a view to improving the ecological coherence of the Natura 2000 network, to encourage the management of features of the landscape which are of major importance for wild fauna and flora.
-Such features are those which, by virtue of their linear and continuous structure (such as rivers with their banks or the traditional systems for marking field boundaries) or their function as stepping stones (such as ponds or small woods), are essential for the migration, dispersal and genetic exchange of wild species." https://eur-lex.europa.eu/legal-content/EN/TXT/?ruri=CELEX:31992L0043 in the local or regional priority ecological connectivity intervention areas identified under Measure 4.2.1., including, if appropriate, the development of local or regional strategies, and plans aimed at the preservation, restoration, or enhancement of the ecological connectivity, appropriate management plans specifically designed for particular sites or areas, the incorporation of relevant provisions into the other local or regional planning documents (especially land use/spatial plans), or the application of the other administrative statutory, or contractual measures, including other effective area based conservation measures.
+Determining the proposed methods and special protective measures that shall be undertaken at the local or regional scale for the restoration or enhancement of the ecological connectivity in the local or regional priority ecological connectivity intervention areas identified under Measure 4.2.1., including, if appropriate, the development of local or regional strategies, programmes and plans aimed at the preservation, restoration, or enhancement of the ecological connectivity, appropriate management plans specifically designed for particular sites or areas, the incorporation of relevant provisions into the other local or regional planning documents (especially land use/spatial plans), or the application of the other appropriate statutory, administrative or contractual measures, including other effective area based conservation measures.